 In Canada, in addition to providing unpaid job-protected leave, most provinces and the federal government require employers to provide paid leave for victims of domestic or sexual violence ranging from 2-5 days.

-We’re looking for your thoughts on how future changes could impact you as an employer, an employee, or as a family member and friend.
+We’ve asked people for their thoughts on how future changes could impact them as an employer, an employee, or as a family member and friend.